Most Popular Interview Questions on Azure Test Plan:

 - Move the test cases by simple drag and drop.

 - Change the configuration of the test cases.

-- Double-clicking the test case opens up another window where a grid view like test cases are displayed.
+- Double-click on the test case opens up another window where a grid view of test cases are displayed.
 You can add, update or delete test steps in this window.

-- Enables the user to add multiple test steps very much as the Excel does.
+- It enables the user to add multiple test steps very much as Excel does.

 - You can even reuse the existing test cases from Excel in an easier way in this view.